princefishthrower/react-use-please-stay/README.md

 ![react-use-please-stay at work](example.gif)

-A react hook that animates the document title and/or favicon when focus from the page is lost.
+A React hook that animates the document title and/or favicon when focus from the page is lost.
 (Or configure it to always animate! 😉)

 # Interactive Demo